Data-Git-Hub/mass_device/README.md

 - Optional email/SMS alerts (pressure drops, wind gust thresholds, rapid change).
 - Clear env configuration; simple, reproducible repo structure.

+### Custom Consumer

+The custom consumer continuously subscribes to the `weather_live` stream (or falls back to a local JSONL file) and processes each message in real time.
+Incoming weather observations are parsed into a consistent JSON schema and stored in rolling windows for variables such as temperature and pressure.
+Within these windows, the consumer calculates statistical indicators like z-scores to identify anomalies, with extensions planned for exponentially weighted moving averages (EWMA) and cumulative sum (CUSUM) methods to capture gradual regime shifts.
+The processed data are rendered in an animated Matplotlib visualization, where temperature and pressure trends are plotted in real time and anomalies are highlighted with distinct markers.
+This design ensures that the consumer not only ingests and processes data but also transforms the raw stream into interpretable, actionable insights that clearly illustrate short-term atmospheric changes as they unfold.

 ---

 ## Project Structure